AustinWiley/bamazon-store/README.md

 ## Overview

-Bamazon is a CLI Node and MYSQL store front that you can interact with as a Customer a Manager or a Supervisor.
+Bamazon is a CLI Node and MYSQL store-front that you can interact with as a Customer a Manager or a Supervisor.
+The app uses a database called bamazon_db and contains two tables `products` and `departments`.
-The app will take in orders from customers and deplete stock from the store's inventory.
-The Managers app will handle requests to view inventory or make changes to products and inventory.
-The Supervisor app can view sales and profit and add departments.
-App uses a database called bamazon_db and contains two tables `products` and `departments`.

 ## How it works

 ### Customer View

 * Node application called `bamazonCustomer.js`.
-Uses a MySQL Database called `bamazon`.

-* Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.
+Running this application will first display all of the items available for sale.

 * The app then prompt users with two messages.

-   * The first should ask them the ID of the product they would like to buy.
+   * The first will ask them the ID of the product they would like to buy.
-   * The second message should ask how many units of the product they would like to buy.
+   * The second message will ask how many units of the product they would like to buy.

 * Once the customer has placed the order, the application checks if the store has enough of the product to meet the customer's request.

-   * If not, the app logs a phrase like `Insufficient quantity!`, and then prevent the order from going through.

-   * If not, the app logs a phrase like `Insufficient quantity!`, and then prevent the order from going through.
+   * If not, the app logs the phrase `Insuffecient product inventory.`, and then prevent the order from going through.

 * If the store _does_ have enough of the product it will fulfill the customer's order.
    * This means updating the SQL database to reflect the remaining quantity.